DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 A quick mistake was fixed - if there are no ftrace/kernel_stack events, there is no point in searching for them, so any such searches will return a nullptr.

+## 2025-03-22

+Successfully copied nap rectangles code into its own plugin, with new build instructions its own directory and only missing its documentation.
+Pretty good!

+A little update to couplebreaking, now the shift numerical macro is accessible from the header file, making getting a couplebreak ID simpler (one thing couplebreak is plagued by is that it cannot give you an ID of the event until the stream is loaded, since the events are created "on-demand" during load and their IDs are just negative origin entry's event IDs and shifted by said macro).

+Also added an access function to KernelShark, which helps with getting task colors, so no need for hacks or needlessly duplicated color tables in code now.
+This change and the removal of nap rectangles was also shown in Stacklook's code, along with deleting a few unnecessary functions or making them static.

+Remaining goals until NUMA:

+- sched_switch interop with couplebreak
+- naps plugin documentation (that's only partway done, mostly copied comments from Stacklook's time with that code)

+Subgoal for dynamic events will most likely be dropped, it isn't really needed to successfully complete the project, but it can be a good extra improvement.

+README.wip.md was updated to reflect current progress.

+## 2025-03-23

+Compatibility fix for Stacklook (in the wrong branch, oopsie) to allow consistent, but also correctly pid-checked kstack entry detection.

+...

+As work would have it, nothing much was done today, but a quick examination of sched_events plugin did at least marked points of interest when it comes to couplebreak interoperability.

+## 2025-03-24

+Sched_switch with couplebreak almost works, but it seems to take issue with switch-to-switch boxes.
+Though it apparently was just an issue of setting the wrong pid in the C code.

+It would seem all works now :D